Tillered Docs

 Use the CLI to verify the state of your agents after upgrading:

-1. Verify all peers are running the expected version:
+1. Verify peers are reachable and at the expected version:

 1. Verify services are operational: